data-8/otter-service/README.md

 ```

 ## Course config path
-Please see the reposiotry `data-8/materials-x22-private`.
+Please see the repository `data-8/materials-x22-private`.
 The repository houses a config file, 8x_course_config_edge.json and 8x_course_config.json.
 The system relies on this file specified in the environment variable, `COURSE_CONFIG_PATH`, to know which lab is associated with which assignment id in EdX.
 If you are not posting grades to an LTI server, than you do not need to worry about this.

 ## Test files